MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 - Use Azure Cost Management for the first level of aggregation and make it available to application owners.

-- Use Azure resource tags for cost categorization and resource grouping, aligning with subscription isolation for effective chargeback calculations.
+- Use Azure resource tags to categorize costs, group resources, and aligning with subscription isolation for effective chargeback calculations.

 ## Next steps